zzShooter/dl-exercise/README.md

 # dl-exercise
-A project that used to doing some practices on deep learning.
+A project that used to do some practices on deep learning.